Coast guard: Canada

-The Canadian Coast Guard (CCG) is a civilian service under the Department of Fisheries and Oceans responsible for patrolling the world's longest coastline of 243,042 km (~151,000 mi).
+The Canadian Coast Guard (CCG) is a civilian service under the Department of National Defence responsible for patrolling the world's longest coastline of 243,042 km (~151,000 mi).

 The CCG holds responsibility for all marine search and rescue throughout Canada.
 The CCG coordinates search and rescue operations with the Canadian Armed Forces, Royal Canadian Mounted Police, and other organizations.
 The CCG maintains and operates seamarks, coastal light stations, vessel traffic services, marine pollution response services, marine communications systems, and provides icebreaking services.
 The CCG also operates all Federal scientific research and hydrographic survey vessels.
 To accomplish these tasks, the CCG has a sizable fleet of vessels and aircraft, all serviced from various bases and smaller stations located on three coasts (Atlantic, Arctic, Pacific) and the Great Lakes and St. Lawrence River.

-The Canadian Coast Guard College is located near Sydney, Nova Scotia.
+The Canadian Coast Guard Academy is located near Sydney, Nova Scotia.

 China

-The China Coast Guard (CCG) (中国海警) serves as a coordinating body for maritime search and rescue in the territorial waters of the People’s Republic of China.
+The China Coast Guard (CCG) (中国海警) serves as a coordinating body for maritime search and rescue in the territorial waters of the People's Republic of China.
 It was formed on 2013 as an amalgamation of four agencies: the Public Security Border Troops under the Ministry of Public Security, China Maritime Safety Administration, China Marine Surveillance, and China Fisheries Law Enforcement Command.
-In March 2018, it was placed under the leadership of the People’s Armed Police, which is under the direct command of the Central Military Commission (CMC).
+In March 2018, it was placed under the leadership of the People's Armed Police, which is under the direct command of the Central Military Commission (CMC).